-The post appreciates the staff’s hard work and hygiene and don not brag about them.
-Showing appreciation for your team and customers are a great way to engage people with your Google Business Profile posts.
+The post appreciates the staff’s hard work and hygiene and does not brag about them.
+Showing appreciation for your team and customers is a great way to engage people with your Google Business Profile posts.

 Information about an upcoming event

 Are you planning to host an event like a seminar or a conference?
 You can create a Google Business Profile post with an event type.
 Now your event will show up in your profile and Google event listings.

 For recurring events, you can take support of RecurPost and integrate it with Google Business Profile.
 Using RecurPost, you can create excellent posts and create recurring events.
 RecurPost is a perfect tool for creating recurring Google Business Profile posts and events for your business.